cesartl/aoc-slack-notifier/README.md

 * Create an AWS account and and IAM user configured in your `~/.aws/credentials` file.
 See [AWS tutorial](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for help
 * Install Serverless via npm as explained [here](https://github.com/serverless/serverless#quick-start)
 * [Create a Slack Incoming Webhook](https://api.slack.com/messaging/webhooks) in your Slack environment and make sure you know the token.
+If your slack webhook is `https://hooks.slack.com/services/abc/123` then your token is `abc/123`
 * You are member of a AOC leaderboard and you know the id, typically `https://adventofcode.com/2019/leaderboard/private/view/<id>`
 * You are logged in adventofcode.com and you know your sessionId (to get it just inspect the network and look at the `cookie` header: e.g. `session=123...`)